EchoSingh/Study-Notes/notes/Software Engineering and Testing/Module 1.md

 ### Disadvantages of Incremental Delivery:

 - **Challenges in Replacing Existing Systems**: This model can be problematic when the new system is intended to replace an existing one.
 Users may require all functionalities of the old system immediately and might be unwilling to work with an incomplete new system.
 Running both old and new systems concurrently can also be impractical due to differences in databases and user interfaces.

+---

+12. Explain the principles of agile methods.